billdodis/Algorithms-For-Big-Data/README.md

 # Algorithms-for-big-data
-Jaccard and Signature Similarity - Brude force - Lsh(not fully correct)
+Jaccard and Signature Similarity - Brude force - Lsh(not fully correct)\n
 ***ONE FILE IS MISSING***
 IN CASE OF RUNNING THE CODE JUST CHOOSE THE FILE THAT EXISTS!